Winning numbers drawn in Saturday's Wisconsin Pick 3

 For more lottery results, go to Jackpot.com | Order Lottery Tickets

-The winning numbers in Saturday evening's drawing of the "Powerball" game were:
+The winning numbers in Saturday's drawing of the "Wisconsin Badger 5" game were: